Political Economy (PECN)

 The political economy majors' seminar focuses on a large theme or question that no single discipline in the program uniquely claims for its own and no one approach exhausts.
 Example of such issues: the rise of the nation state, capitalism and democracy, the foundations of economic behavior, the organization and meaning of work, and industrialization, economic growth, and social change.
 In designing a majors seminar, faculty define the issues that most engage them as teachers and scholars and that sustain a coherent cross-disciplinary course offering.

-PECN 6100 Advanced Positive Political Economy (3)
+PECN 6100 Empirical Approaches to Political Economy (3)

 An introduction to empirical approaches of Political Economy.